codeballet/image-recovery/README.md

 # Image Recovery

-The Image Recovery program extracts jpg images from deleted memory cards.
+The Image Recovery program extracts deleted JPG pictures from memory card images.

 ## How to use